17 Fun Things to Do in Brattleboro, VT (Food, Art, and the Outdoors)

 The Estey Organ Museum was one of the biggest surprises of our recent trip to Brattleboro; it’s a small museum devoted to a fairly uncommon instrument, and the fact that the museum was only open for two hours a week meant we had pretty low expectations.

-However, the Estey Organ Museum ended up being one of our favorite destinations on our trip.
+However, the Estey Organ Museum turned out to be one of our favorite destinations on our trip.

 The museum is located inside the old factory buildings where Estey Organs were once made.
 The large slate buildings have since been renovated to house various businesses and apartments alongside the museum.